private-octopus/c4/doc/c4-spec.md

 ## Initial state {#c4-initial}

-When the flow is initialized, it enters the Initial state, during which it does a first assessment of the
+When the flow is initialized, it enters the Initial state, during which it does a first assessment of the "nominal rate" and "nominal max RTT".
 The coefficient `alpha_current` is set to 2.
-The "nominal rate" and "nominal max RTT" are initialized to zero, which will cause setting pacing rate and CWND to default initial values.
+The "nominal rate" and "nominal max RTT" are initialized to zero, which will cause pacing rate and CWND to be set default initial values.
 The nominal max RTT will be set to the first assessed RTT value, but is not otherwise changed during the initial phase.
-The nominal rate is updated after receiving acknowledgements, per {#nominal-rate}.
+The nominal rate is updated after receiving acknowledgements, see {#nominal-rate}.

 C4 will exit the Initial state and enter Recovery if the nominal rate does not increase for 3 consecutive eras, omitting the eras for which the transmission was "application limited".

+C4 exit the Initial if receiving a congestion signal and the following conditions are true:

-C4 will only react to congestion events during the Initial phase if the nominal rate did not increase during the previous era.
-In that case, C4 will exit the Initial state and enter Recovery.
+1- If the signal is due to "delay", C4 will only exit the initial state if the `nominal_rate` did not increase in the last 2 eras.

+2- If the signal is due to "loss", C4 will only exit the initial state if more than 20 packets have been received.

+The restriction on delay signals is meant to prevent spurious exit due to delay jitter.
+The restriction on loss signals is meant to ensure that enough packets have been received to properly assess the loss rate.

 ## Recovery state {#c4-recovery}